KindOPSTAR/COVID-19-NZ-DATA-ANALYSIS/README.md

 ##### Covid-19 may CLEARed If the increasing rate of new COVID-19's cases is lower than standard value in next 14 days

 ##### 2020-5-18 - No new confirmed cases, no new possible cases, no death
+##### 2020-5-19 - 4 new confirmed cases, all these 4 cases came back from oversea and already being watched previously.